 Well, there's this dreaded “B” word.

-Ramen Noodles for lunch.
+Ramen noodles for lunch.
 Peanut butter and jelly for supper.
 Clipping coupons for hours.
-Working long hard hours every day just to keep your head above water.
-Depriving yourself of every pleasure in life to save a buck.
+Working long hard hours every day just to keep your head above water and depriving yourself of every pleasure in life to save a buck.

 That word, of course, is Budget.

-For that reason, I like to change the name of this, and call it my spending plan.
-I intentionally sit down at the beginning of each month and make a plan for where I want my money to go.
+For that reason, I like to change the name and call it my spending plan.
+At the beginning of each month, I intentionally sit down with YNAB and plan where I want my money to go.

-Start dreaming on paper all the things you want to do.
+Start dreaming on paper or in your favorite app about all the things you want to do.